adriens/katacoda-scenarios/psql-trick/purge-partitions/step2.md

 `\dt`{{execute}}

-Do you see the partition appear as a tables ?
+Do you see the partition appear as a table ?

 Now, let's put some data in it :